Materials-Consortia/OPTIMADE/optimade.md

 Properties with an unknown value MUST NOT be returned in the response, unless explicitly requested in the search query.

-Filters that use comparisons that involve properties of unknown value MUST be evaluated as `false`, i.e. by definition the value `null` is outside of any defined search range.
+Filters that use comparisons that involve properties of unknown value MUST be evaluated as `false`, i.e., by definition the value `null` is outside of any defined search range.

 If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with `null` values for this property.
 These properties MUST be set to `null` in the response.

 Filters with `IS UNKNOWN` and `IS KNOWN` can be used to match entries with values that are, or are not, unknown for some property.
 This is discussed in [5.2.
 The Filter Language Syntax](#h.5.2).

 The text in this section describes how the API handles properties that are `null`.
 It does not regulate the handling of values inside property data structures that can be `null`.
 The use of `null` values inside property data structures are described in the definitions of those data structures elsewhere in the specification.

 ### <a name="h.3.3.6">3.3.6.
 Warnings</a>